 St Michael’s Road, Ditton WA8

-St Michael’s is an ambitious and assured work built for the Jesuits by Henry Clutton, one of the leading Victorian designers of Catholic churches.
+An ambitious and assured work built for the Jesuits by Henry Clutton, one of the leading Victorian designers of Catholic churches.
 The striking and original bell tower is a local landmark.
 The calm and ordered interior provides a dignified liturgical setting.

 This impressive church was erected in 1876-79 for a group of Jesuit priests expelled from Germany by Bismarck in 1872.
-It was paid for by Lady Mary Stapleton- Bretherton at a cost of £16,000.
+It was paid for by Lady Mary Stapleton-Bretherton at a cost of £16,000.
 The architect, Henry Clutton, had previously worked for the Jesuits at their mother church in Farm Street, London and designed the college attached to the church of St Francis Xavier, Liverpool.

+See also list description, below.
 Built in 1876-79 by Henry Clutton, St Michaels is a large, tall and imposing church with an assertive west tower, all faced in regular coursed red sandstone ashlar with thin mortar joints.
 There is an eight bay nave flanked by aisles with separate gabled roofs, north and south transepts and a shallow chancel.
 The church is lit by lancet windows, with rose windows in the transepts and east end.
 The muscular tower has three stages, the upper stage containing a belfry, and is capped by a steep saddleback stone roof with dormers.

-The interior is spacious, well proportioned and austere.
+The interior is spacious, well- proportioned and austere.
 Its measurements are ordered in mathematical proportions: the height of the tower at 120 feet is exactly the same as the length of the building, and the width of the nave and aisles is exactly half.
 In contrast with the red sandstone exterior, the arcades and internal finishes are of creamy Bath stone.
 The tall arcade runs the full length of the church, its columns shafted and terminated by French Early Gothic crocketed capitals.
 The roof is a barrel vault in panelled oak.

 Catholic Church 1876-9, by Henry Clutton, in red sandstone ashlar with slate roof.
 Cruciform with 8 bay arcade which passes the short transepts and takes in the chancel.
 At the west end of the nave there is an impressive tower with steep saddleback roof.
 The main entrance, in the tower, is a pair of large board filled 3 panel doors in a Gothic opening with treble shaft treatment, this idea is extended upwards to the 3 bell-stage lancets which are framed by shafts with rings.
 The gables of the chancel and transepts have rose windows with stained glass, elsewhere windows are large lancets.
 Steep pitched roof with crested ridge tiles surrounded by eaves parapet in the form of a continuous open arcade.